 For example, Credit Karma uses VantageScore as their scoring model.
 No mortgage lender uses this model, and it is completely useless to the mortgage process.
 In fact, VantageScore can be anywhere from 20 to 100 points off base.

 Knowledge like this can be leveraged to show your customers why pulling their credit is a necessity.

 Why we NEED to pull credit to be successful with Mortgage Lead Generation…

 Pulling credit allows you to provide the customer with a score simulation (assuming you have access to this tool).
 Assuming they don’t qualify, this allows you to give them a road map of the exact steps they can take to qualify.

 AUS requires an official credit report and will accept nothing less.
 We all know there are too many risk factors with a loan in most scenarios for us to give anything more than a general range and an IF you qualify… That is, without us running an AUS.
 Get the credit report, and you can tell them exactly what they qualify for.

 Once you’ve pulled the credit, the customer has more than likely committed to using you as their mortgage loan officer.
 In fact, this is THE ONLY level of commitment that you can collect from a customer in most cases.
 Since nobody charges application fees anymore, pulling credit can create a level of commitment that your initial conversation wouldn’t have been able to.

 Hacking the headache of pulling credit will become second nature with these on hand.
-Taking the time to build rapport, acknowledge objections, and apply the appropriate hack(s), could be the difference takes you from good to great as a mortgage loan officer.
+Taking the time to build rapport, acknowledge objections, and apply the appropriate hack(s), could be the difference that takes you from good to great as a mortgage loan officer.

-As always, thanks for reading and we’ll see you at the top!
+As always, thanks for reading, and we’ll see you at the top!